mmonteith/CanineQuest-Website/README.md

 Website was built by Michelle Monteith in order to show off the game features and give the backstory around the game.

 ### Features
+* Single page app architecture and single service.
-* Node.js runtime environment with Express web framework
+* Node.js runtime environment with Express web framework.
-* Utilizes the swearjar package (keeps reviews clear of profanity due to the game's family friendly nature)
+* Review Service utilizes the swearjar package to keep reviews in line with the family-friendly nature of Canine Quest.
+* Client side JavaScript layer for event and data processing.
-* Asynchronous request handling with Ajax
+* Asynchronous GET and POST request handling with Ajax.

 ## Usage
 ![Use](./images/website.gif)